Final Destination 5: Critical response

-In 2017, John Squires, writing for Bloody Disgusting, gave five reasons as to why Final Destination 5 is the franchise's best sequel; highlighting the opening sequence, the inventive death scenes, the level of gore in the film, the new mythology to defeat Death and the ending encompassing scenes with the first film.
+In 2017, John Squires, writing for Bloody Disgusting, gave five reasons as to why Final Destination 5 is the franchise's best sequel, highlighting the opening sequence, the inventive death scenes, the level of gore in the film, the new mythology to defeat Death and the ending encompassing scenes from the first film.

-Future
+Sequel

 In early 2011, Tony Todd said in an interview with Dread Central that if Final Destination 5 was a success at the box office, then two sequels would be filmed back-to-back.
 On August 23, when asked whether he would be directing a sequel, Steven Quale elaborated: "Who knows.
 Never say never.
 I mean, it'll be up to the fans.
 We'll see how this one performs internationally, and if it makes as much money as the fourth one, I'm sure Warner Brothers will want to make another one".

 In January 2019, a new installment was announced to be in development, from Warner Bros.
 Pictures and New Line Cinema.
-Patrick Melton and Marcus Dunstan will write the script, with the plot described as a "re-imagining" of the franchise.
+Patrick Melton and Marcus Dunstan would write the script, with the plot described as a "re-imagining" of the franchise.
 In August, Devon Sawa expressed interest in returning to the franchise in the reboot.

 In March 2020, the film was revealed to be set in the same canon as the first five films and would focus on first responders, with series producer Craig Perry stating: "We're toying with having it take place in the world of first responders: EMTs, firemen, and police.
 These people deal with death on the front lines every day and make choices that can cause people to live or die.
 We rely on their good judgment, expertise, and calm demeanor.
 So why not put those people in the nightmare situation where every choice can bring about life and death – but now for themselves?
 We're thinking that world might be an interesting way into a Final Destination movie, and one which can also generate unique set pieces in a very credible way".

 Later in October, series creator Jeffrey Reddick confirmed that a sixth film had been in the works prior to the COVID-19 pandemic.